Bluefire2/EZPB/README.md

 Gene tree summary methods are increasingly used to study difficult phylogenetic questions, particularly those that may involve incomplete lineage sorting.
 Popular programs, such as [ASTRAL](https://github.com/smirarab/ASTRAL) or [ASTRID](https://github.com/pranjalv123/ASTRID), efficiently summarize large numbers of individual gene trees into species trees under the multispecies coalescent model.

-The used input gene trees for are most conveniently calculated with ML methods, such as [RAxML](https://github.com/stamatak/standard-RAxML) or [IQ-Tree](https://github.com/Cibiv/IQ-TREE).
+Input gene trees are most conveniently calculated with ML methods, such as [RAxML](https://github.com/stamatak/standard-RAxML) or [IQ-Tree](https://github.com/Cibiv/IQ-TREE).
 However, there is reason to believe that gene trees obtained from Bayesian Inference are favourable, but they are more challenging to compute.

 EZ-PB facilitates the calculation of individual gene trees with the Bayesian package [PhyloBayes](https://github.com/bayesiancook/phylobayes), and its great mixture models.
-Background on PhyloBayes and its great mixture models can be found on the [developers's website](http://www.atgc-montpellier.fr/phylobayes/) and the [Bayesian Kitchen Blog](http://bayesiancook.blogspot.com/).
+Background on PhyloBayes and its models can be found on the [developers's website](http://www.atgc-montpellier.fr/phylobayes/) and the [Bayesian Kitchen Blog](http://bayesiancook.blogspot.com/).

 EZ-PB is an easy-to-use Python wrapper around the PhyloBayes package.
 As such, EZ-PB does not reconstruct phylogenies itself, but executes the parallel version of [PhyloBayes](https://github.com/bayesiancook/pbmpi) and its diagnostic tools according to specified parameters.
 Therefore, anyone using EZ-PB must primarily cite the [PhyloBayes authors research](http://www.atgc-montpellier.fr/phylobayes/paper.php).
 Briefly, EZ-PB executes the following tasks sequentially on each alignment in a set folder: